federicomor/federicomor.github.io/tesi.md

 > **Chapter 2: Implementation and optimizations**\
 > “You see, I’ve brought you my Nellie,” I said, going in.\
 > — Fëdor Dostoevskij, Humiliated and Insulted
-Questa è proprio 😚 \*chef's kiss\*, perfetta, perché nel libro c'è il protagonista che incontra, poi moralmente adotta, accudisce, e accompagna con sé, la giovane e tenera Nellie, creando quindi un perfetto parallelismo di me e Julia.
-Infatti, traducendola, risulterebbe «"Ecco, ti ho portato la mia Nelli", dissi, entrando», che è stato un po' come me che entravo nell'ufficio della prof per dirle "Ecco prof, questa è Julia, in cui vorrei implementare l'algoritmo MCMC del modello".
+Questa è proprio 😚 \*chef's kiss\*, perfetta, perché nel libro c'è il protagonista che incontra, poi moralmente adotta, accudisce, e accompagna con sé, la giovane e tenera Nellie, creando quindi un perfetto parallelismo tra me e Julia.
+Infatti, traducendola, risulterebbe "Ecco, ti ho portato la mia Nelli", dissi, entrando, che è stato un po' come me che entravo nell'ufficio della prof per dirle "Ecco prof, questa è Julia, in cui vorrei implementare l'algoritmo MCMC del modello".

 > **Chapter 4: Conclusion**\
 > And what in human reckoning seems still afar off, may by the Divine ordinance be close at hand, on the eve of its appearance.
 And so be it, so be it!\